 - are taking oral or inhaled corticosteroid medicines.
 Do not stop taking your corticosteroid medicines unless instructed by your healthcare provider.
 This may cause other symptoms that were controlled by the corticosteroid medicine to come back.

 - are pregnant or plan to become pregnant.
 It is not known if FASENRA will harm your unborn baby.
 Tell your healthcare provider if you become pregnant during your treatment with FASENRA.

 - are breastfeeding or plan to breastfeed.
 It is not known if FASENRA passes into your breast milk.
-You and your healthcare provider should decide if you will receive FASENRA and breastfeed.
-Talk to your healthcare provider about the best way to feed your baby if you receive FASENRA.
+You and your healthcare provider should decide if you will use FASENRA and breastfeed.
+Talk to your healthcare provider about the best way to feed your baby if you use FASENRA.

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.

 Do not stop taking your other asthma medicines unless your healthcare provider tells you to.

 - FASENRA is injected under your skin (subcutaneously) one time every 4 weeks for the first 3 doses, and then every 8 weeks.

 - FASENRA comes in a single dose prefilled syringe and in a single dose autoinjector.

 - A healthcare provider will inject FASENRA using the single-dose prefilled syringe.

 - If your healthcare provider decides that you or a caregiver can give the injection of FASENRA, you or your caregiver should receive training on the right way to prepare and give the injection using the FASENRA PEN.